impossible98/nest-docs/docs/overview/pipes.md

 bootstrap();
 ```

-::: warning NOTICE
+:::warning NOTICE

-In the case of [hybrid apps](https://docs.nestjs.com/faq/hybrid-application) the `useGlobalPipes()` method doesn't set up pipes for gateways and micro services.
+In the case of [hybrid apps](../faq/hybrid-application) the `useGlobalPipes()` method doesn't set up pipes for gateways and micro services.
 For "standard" (non-hybrid) microservice apps, `useGlobalPipes()` does mount pipes globally.

 :::